AdarshMJ/AdarshMJ.github.io/_pages/other_projects.md

 * In 2019, I had a paper accepted at one of the NeurIPS workshops on [Graph Representation Learning](https://grlearning.github.io/papers/).
 But getting a visa for Canada was a nightmare.
 Here is my [interview](https://edition.cnn.com/2019/11/13/tech/ai-conference-african-academics/index.html) with [Hannah Ziady](https://x.com/hannaziady?s=20) on bias and how researchers from third world countries are denied visa for attending the most prestigious conference

 * I also dabbled in a startup gig called Silicon14 (Tweak Labs) Inc. which I co-founded (I was the CTO :P) while I was in my second year of undergraduate studies.
 It dealt with developing novel [hardware augmentations](https://xlr8community.github.io/) for enabling rapid prototyping of embedded systems/IoT projects.
-We designed a new line of micro-controller development boards.
-The board won the "Best Practical US-Based Project" in a contest organized by [Hackster.io](https://www.hackster.io/adarshmj/accexlron-a-rapid-prototyping-board-5d86c3).
+We designed a new line of micro-controller development boards that won the "Best Practical US-Based Project" in a contest organized by [Hackster.io](https://www.hackster.io/adarshmj/accexlron-a-rapid-prototyping-board-5d86c3).
 I was featured in local newspapers highlighting my entrepreneurial journey -  [Super30 Startups](https://timesnext.com/samar-am-and-adarsh-jamandani-startup-silicon14/), [Deccan Herald](https://www.deccanherald.com/content/649025/city-youth-bring-tech-solutions.html) .

+* I was also disillusioned to think I could start a video analytics company because I had built a cool video summarization algorithm as part of my Research Experience for Undergraduates (REU) course in Bachelor's, called it [Synoptycs] (https://synoptycs.github.io/index.html#header2-f) I was also thinking of calling it bonsAI (you know since its a video summarization engine :P).
+Pitched it to few investors, but felt the technology was already out there and the entry to barrier was high because its a crowded market.